elderberry-smells/GBS_snakemake_pipeline/ReadMe.md

 #### trimmomatic
 input:
+`demultiplex/sample1.1.fastq ... demultiplex/sample384.1.fastq`
-`demultiplex/sample1.1.fastq ... demultiplex/sample384.1.fastq, demultiplex/sample1.2.fastq ... demultiplex/sample384.2.fastq`
+`demultiplex/sample1.2.fastq ... demultiplex/sample384.2.fastq`

 output:
+`trimmomatic/sample_id.1.paired, trimmomatic/sample_id.1.unpaired`
-`trimmomatic/sample_id.1.paired, trimmomatic/sample_id.1.unpaired, trimmomatic/sample_id.2.paired, trimmomatic/sample_id.2.unpaired`
+`trimmomatic/sample_id.2.paired, trimmomatic/sample_id.2.unpaired`

 The next step is to pipe the demultiplexed files into the trimmomatic tool.
-> Trimmomatic is a fast, multithreaded command line tool that can be used to trim and crop Illumina (FASTQ) data as well as to remove adapters.
+Trimmomatic is freely available and is a fast, multithreaded command line tool that can be used to trim and crop Illumina (FASTQ) data as well as to remove adapters.

 parameters used in trimmomatic: